 Music and Visual Arts will be provided school-wide at no additional cost for all students attending Majestic Elementary Arts Academy.
 Majestic students who are currently attending are automatically enrolled in the Majestic Elementary Arts Academy.
 We are enrolling students within and out of Jordan School District for the coming year.
 For registration information, please visit our website at majestic.jordandistrict.org.

 Majestic Elementary is located about 15 miles south of Salt Lake City in West Jordan City.
-The school community is comprised of middle class suburban housing with some apartment complexes and a few commercial businesses.
-Majestic patrons are traditionally supportive and anxious to be involved in their children’s education.
+The school community is comprised of suburban housing with some apartment complexes.
+Majestic patrons are supportive and anxious to be involved in their children’s education.